Skip To Main Content

 Spearheaded by a Lincoln Student

-Anabel S., '24 spearheaded efforts to bring the program to Lincoln School.
-Along with her father, who is a surgeon at University Orthopedics, Anabel initiated the program to challenge the gender disparity in orthopedic surgery.
+Anabel S. '24 spearheaded efforts to bring the program to Lincoln School to challenge the gender disparity in orthopedic surgery.

 "[Girls] learn that they have the ability to do anything, such as becoming an orthopedic surgeon, by seeing people who look like them become successful in their positions.
 If we can give access to seeing things like this at an early age or during early education, we are encouraging and promoting following your dreams to achieve the future."